tineola/tineola/README.md

 This tool was originally released on Aug 12, 2018 at DefCon 26 by [Stark Riedesel](https://github.com/starkriedesel), [Parsia Hakimian](https://parsiya.net), Travis Biehn, and Koen Buyens.

+The Tineola Whitepaper accompaning the release of the tool can be found on [Github](https://github.com/tineola/tineola/raw/master/docs/TineolaWhitepaper.pdf).

 # Installing Tineola
 Tineola requires NodeJS 8.x or newer.
 1. git clone https://github.com/tineola/tineola